 Race And Ethnicity Matter

 Your heritage can make all the difference.
-If you are from one of the following communities, you are especially encouraged to register as a bone marrow or donate umbilical cord blood upon delievery:
+If you are from one of the following communities, you are especially encouraged to register as a bone marrow donor or donate umbilical cord blood upon delievery:

 - Black and African American